 Psoriasis is quite a common condition, affecting 1-3% of the population and is most common among people 15-35 years of age.
 There is a genetic component to psoriasis, as one-third of sufferers have a family member who also has psoriasis.

 Psoriasis is characterized by excessive growth of the surface layer of skin, resulting in thickened, scaly, silver-white plaque formation and inflammation.
 The plaque formation and inflammation lead to irritated skin and itchiness.
+One of the main red light therapy benefits is that mild cases have been known to be cured using the procedure.

 The most commonly affected areas include the skin of the knees, elbows, scalp and lower back.